HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

 \update{We observed that the average degree is 1.44, indicating that the graph is sparse.
-We made two interesting observations. (i) The degree distribution is heavy-tailed and skewed: out of 2,777 total nodes, 2,305 nodes~($\approx$83\%) have a total degree of 1.} \update{Most nodes have low degrees, while a few highly connected hubs dominate the graph.
-For example, in-degrees range from 0 to 4 (with \textit{NaN} peaking at 4), and \textit{tensorflow/mobilenet-v1} has the highest out-degree of 64, followed by \textit{google/nnlm} with 56. (ii) Furthermore, the graph contains 448 weakly connected components (WCCs), reflecting high fragmentation.
+We made two interesting observations. (i) The degree distribution is heavy-tailed and skewed: out of 2,777 total nodes, 2,305 nodes~(83\%) have a total degree of 1.} \update{Most nodes have low degrees, while a few highly connected hubs dominate the graph.
+For example, in-degrees range from 0 to 4, and \textit{tensorflow/mobilenet-v1} has the highest out-degree of 64, followed by \textit{google/nnlm} with 56. (ii) Furthermore, the graph contains 448 WCCs, reflecting high fragmentation.
 However, the largest WCC includes 65 nodes, suggesting the presence of a moderately sized core subgraph.}

-\textbf{Finding \#7:} \textit{The resulting graph exhibits structural properties consistent with our Hugging Face analysis, including a heavy-tailed degree distribution, sparse connectivity, and strong modular fragmentation, demonstrating the robustness and generalizability of our pipeline across platforms despite metadata limitations.}
+\textbf{Finding \#6:} \textit{The resulting graph exhibits structural properties consistent with our Hugging Face analysis, including a heavy-tailed degree distribution, sparse connectivity, and strong modular fragmentation, demonstrating the robustness and generalizability of our pipeline across platforms despite metadata limitations.}